ramonberrutti/diy-service-mesh/README.md

 ```

 Tilt will build all the images and deploy all the components to the Kubernetes cluster.
+All the images are created by the `Dockerfile` in the root directory.

-The main branch contains the final version of the project.
+The **main branch** contains the WIP version of the project.

 ## Architecture